srikanthmandru/Recommender-systems-for-Yelp-users/README.md

 ### Conclusion:

   Multiple methods were implemented to predict the probable ratings.
 Firstly, a model predicting baseline estimates was built and found that the global averages method (Baseline) haven’t yielded any promising RMSE scores.
-Then taking the similarities into account, item-item collaborative filtering, and a hybrid model that incorporates Baseline into item-item collaborative filtering method was implemented to get better results.
+Then taking the similarities into account, item-item collaborative filtering, and a hybrid model that incorporates Baseline into item-item collaborative filtering method were implemented to get better results.
 Later part of the project mainly focused on latent factor models which are widely used in real world systems.
 Started off with basic SVD model and further built hybrid model incorporating both regularization and global averages (Baseline) to SVD that resulted in the best model with low RMSE value.
 It can be concluded that hybrid models tend to perform better in comparison to simpler models and regularization technique of latent factors further improved RMSE score with low standard deviations across 5-folds.

 ### Takeaway Points & Future Work